shubham1560/pluralsight-micro-frontend-fundamentals/README.md

 2. Run the command: npm install
 3. Run the command: ng serve

-Once, everything is up and running, go to this url for react container: http://localhost:8080/ go to this url for angular container: http://localhost:4200/
+Once, everything is up and running,

+ <br>go to this url for react container: http://localhost:8080/

+ <br>go to this url for angular container: http://localhost:4200/